-The Borders and Maritime Security Division's (BMD) mission is to enhance U.S. air, land and maritime border security while maximizing the flow of legitimate trade and travel.
-BMD aims to achieve its mission by transitioning scientific and technical knowledge and solutions to operational use.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) borders and maritime security program enhances U.S. air, land and maritime border security while maximizing the flow of legitimate trade and travel.
+It aims to achieve its mission by transitioning scientific and technical knowledge and solutions to operational use.
 The strategy involves three distinct activities:

 - Understanding the technical dimensions of homeland security challenges